 - NOT use InfluxData logos on their website in association with a link to an InfluxData webpage.
 Links to InfluxData webpages may be included on a third-party web site, provided they are included as plain text links and are not used in any way that could confuse or mislead customers.

-Powered By Logos and Taglines
+Built on InfluxDB Logos and Taglines

 Google AdWords and Other Search Engine Marketing and Advertising